Eric Berry: 2018

 While recovering from the torn Achilles, he had been dealing with a sore heel, which was later diagnosed as a Haglund's deformity, which is a bone spur that digs into the Achilles causing extreme pain.
 He missed the first 13 games before making his season debut in Week 15.
 He played in two regular season games and one playoff game, the Chiefs 31–37 loss to the New England Patriots in the AFC Championship.
 Throughout the game, Berry was successfully targeted by Tom Brady from start to finish, as Rob Gronkowski and Julian Edelman were able to catch the ball against him with little difficulty.
-This was most obvious in overtime, when New England won the coin toss and scored the winning TD largely by exploiting Berry's poor coverage.

 On March 13, 2019, Berry was released by the Chiefs, in order to avoid a portion of his salary being fully guaranteed even though Berry expressed interest in playing the 2020 season.

 In December 2021 Berry stated in an interview that he had not considered himself to be retired and was open to playing in the NFL again.
 However no team has signed him to play in the NFL since the 2019 season.